quicwg/base-drafts/draft-ietf-quic-transport.md

 server, type 1 for a client) starts in the "Ready" state when the receiving part is created.

-In the "Send" state, an endpoint transmits - and retransmits as necessary - stream data in STREAM frames.
-The endpoint respects the flow control limits set by its peer, and continues to accept and process MAX_STREAM_DATA frames.
+In the "Send" state, an endpoint transmits -- and retransmits as necessary -- stream data in STREAM frames.
+The endpoint respects the flow control limits set by its peer and continues to accept and process MAX_STREAM_DATA frames.
 An endpoint in the "Send" state generates STREAM_DATA_BLOCKED frames if it is blocked from sending by stream flow control limits ({{data-flow-control}}).